HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 2. Swearing and other loud AND persistent shouting during play.

-As a guide for less serious incidents, a warning will be given but if there is a repeat offence on the day or next meet, a penalty will be applied.
+As a guide for less serious incidents, a warning will be given but if there is a repeat offence on the day or subsequent meetings, a penalty will be applied.
 For more serious offences, a penalty will be applied on the day but offences deemed serious enough will be reported to the league to consider if any further penalty is deemed necessary.

-When deciding the appropriate penalty, the regional co-ordinator will seek feedback from other players if they didn't witness the incident themselves and will consider the intent even if no damage was caused and the damage (if applicable).
+When deciding the appropriate penalty, the regional coordinator may seek feedback from other players and will consider the intent even if no damage was caused and the damage (if applicable).
 The offender will be expected to pay for any damage caused to the host's machines caused by abuse.

 Penalties will be one of the following: